List of township municipalities in Ontario

 A township is a type of municipality in the Canadian province of Ontario.
-They can have either single-tier status or lower-tier status.
+They can have either single-tier (not part of another higher tier government form, like a county) status or lower-tier (part of another higher tier government form, like a county) status.

 Ontario has 200 townships that had a cumulative population of 990,396 and an average population of 4,952 in the 2011 Census.
 Ontario's largest and smallest townships are Centre Wellington and Cockburn Island with populations of 26,693 and 0 respectively.

 History

 Under the former Municipal Act, 1990, a township was a type of local municipality.
 Under this former legislation, a locality with a population of 1,000 or more could have been incorporated as a township by Ontario's Municipal Board upon review of an application from 75 or more residents of the locality.
 It also provided that a township could include "a union of townships and a municipality composed of two or more townships".

 In the transition to the Municipal Act, 2001, these requirements were abandoned and, as at December 31, 2002, every township that: